mwbowers/mwbowers.github.io/manuals/configuration/using-fake-data.md

 ---
-title: Using Fake Data
+title: "Leveraging Fake Data for Development Testing"
-description: This document explains how to generate and use fake data for testing and development purposes, ensuring applications can be tested thoroughly in a controlled environment without the need for real user data.
+description: "Discover how using fake data can accelerate development and testing.
+This guide covers benefits, tools, and best practices for effective use."
 ---

 The `Display` section of the [website configuration](configure-expo-website.html#displaypages) provides the ability to create and utilize fake data.
 Fake data is utilized when particular pages of the website are to be displayed but the user does not wish to navigate the application all the way to the page.
 This feature can be used by a developer to provide a set of files to another developer working purely in the look and feel of the website.